station-10/adobe-usage-import-public/README.md

 > **Note**
 > If you're inserting historic data, be aware it can take up to 24 hours for the data to appear in Adobe Analytics.
 Unlike data recieved for the current day, which appears in the reports within an hour.
 See here for more details: https://experienceleague.adobe.com/docs/analytics/technotes/latency.html#features-that-depend-on-latency

+## Ideas for Future Improvements

+- Remove the reliance on writing actual json and csv files out to disk, keep them in memory instead.
+Doing this while writing the script was helpful as it allowed easy debugging, but it makes automating the script in something like a Google Cloud Function difficult.
+- Add a script to automate the creation of the report suite, since creating all those events and evars is a faff.

 ## Useful Links